 With the Stack Graph, each part of your stack can describe itself using simple, intuitive declarations, without changing any of your code.
 Garden collects all of your declarations—even across multiple repositories—into a full graph of your stack, and leverages that information to dramatically improve your developer experience.

 If you’re using Garden or if you like the project, please ★ star this repository to show your support 💖

 Spin up your whole stack with a single command, and (optionally) watch for changes.
-Because of the dependency graph, only what's needed gets re-built, re-deployed, and/or re-tested, so you get much faster feedback loops.
+Because of the Stack Graph, only what's needed gets re-built, re-deployed, and/or re-tested, so you get a much faster feedback loop.

 Easily write integration test suites that have runtime dependencies.
 Run tests before pushing your code to CI, and avoid having to mock or stub your own services.

 Define tasks that run as part of your deployment process—e.g. database migrations or scaffolding.